German Labour Front: History

 The DAF was one of the largest Nazi organizations, boasting of over 35,000 full-time employees by 1939.
 It operated one of the largest financial institutions—the Bank of German Labour—as well as various workplace programmes such as medical screening, occupational training, legal assistance and the Beauty of Labour organization.
 To help Hitler keep his promise to have every German capable of owning an affordable car (Volkswagen—the People's Car) the DAF subsidised the construction of an automobile factory, which was partially paid from workers' payroll deductions.
-None of the 340,000 workers who were paying for a car ever received one, since the factory had to be retooled for war production after Nazi Germany invaded Poland.
+None of the 340,000 workers who were paying for a car ever received one, since the factory was retooled for war production after Nazi Germany invaded Poland.